 With this bound we can remove the registers $H^\B H^\C$ from consideration, in the sense that to prove~\eqref{eq:guessopt}, it would suffice to show that

 To do so, we now proceed to remove the register $C$ as well, by arguing that

 This follows by observing that in the definition of a cloning attack (or modified cloning attack, in this context), the message $M$ is chosen uniformly at random and independently of everything else.
 This means we can effectively view it as playing the role of a one-time-pad in the process of generating $C$ --- note that this is ``reversed'' from our earlier Theorem~\ref{thm:indsec} proof, in that here we shall view $M$ rather than $\otp$ as the one-time-pad.
 To put this rigorously: before step~\ref{alg:otp}, in this context $M$ is a uniformly random value that was generated independently of everything else.
-Furthermore, for the event $\Esucc$ that we are considering, the only role played by the message $M$ is in generating the value $C=M\oplus \otp$ in step~\ref{alg:otp} (focusing on the $F=\text{\cmark}$ case, since otherwise $C$ is really just a ``dummy value'' $M'$ independent of everything else), and hence we can just trace out $M$ immediately after that step.
-With this, we apply Fact~\ref{fc:otp} (identifying $\otp,M$ with $C_1,C_2$ respectively --- again, we stress that the roles are ``reversed'' from our Theorem~\ref{thm:indsec} proof) to conclude that the state produced after step~\ref{alg:otp} is \emph{exactly} the same as though $C$ was generated as a uniformly random value independent of everything else.
+Furthermore, for the event $\Esucc$ that we are considering, the only role played by the message $M$ is in generating the value $C=M\oplus \otp$ in step~\ref{alg:otp} (focusing on the $F=\text{\cmark}$ case, since otherwise $C$ is produced from a ``dummy message'' $M^\mathrm{fake}$ independent of the true message), and hence we can just trace out $M$ immediately after that step.
+With this, we apply the last statement in Fact~\ref{fc:otp} (identifying $\otp,M$ with $C_1,C_2$ respectively --- again, we stress that the roles are ``reversed'' from our Theorem~\ref{thm:indsec} proof) to conclude that the state produced after step~\ref{alg:otp} is \emph{exactly} the same as though $C$ was generated as a uniformly random value independent of everything else.
 Since a dishonest receiver could generate such a $C$ on their own anyway, we can absorb it into the actions of a dishonest receiver when considering the set of attacks $\clC_{D^\B D^\C}$, and conclude that the maximum value of $\Pr[\Esucc]$ over attacks in the set $\clC_{C D^\B D^\C}$ is the same as over the set $\clC_{D^\B D^\C}$.